About Success Skills Funding Program

 Award amounts are based on full or partial coverage of learning opportunity registration and materials or software cost.
 Many online learning providers are offering scholarships, free accounts, etc during the COVID-19 pandemic, so please do your due dilligence on this prior to applying for funding.

 Awards will be processed as reimbursements.
-Once you receive notice of your accepted application, you will need to register for the learning opportunity, and forward your receipt to .....
-They will then return a reimbursement form for your electronic signature, gather other needed sign offs, and send to accounts payable.
+Once you receive notice of your accepted application, you will need to register for the learning opportunity, and forward your receipt to Christina Pero at email@example.com.
+She will then return a reimbursement form for your electronic signature, gather other needed sign offs, and send to Accounts Payable.